CarlKCarlK/rustconf24.handson/rsb_no_std.md

 cargo new tests/embedded
 ```

-Edit `tests/embedded/Cargo.toml` so that it depends on your local project with "no default features" and "alloc".
+Edit `tests/embedded/Cargo.toml` so that it depends on your local project with "no default features".
 Also add dependencies for embedded code.

 ```toml
 [package]